ehansis/ozelot/docs/examples/superheroes/management.rst

 For many small- to medium-sized projects, the 'nuclear' option is a safe bet: re-initalize the database and rebuild the whole pipeline using your new data model.
-If you find this as being tedious for small changes, here are some other options.
+If you find this as being tedious for small changes, some alternative options are described below.

+Data model changes and 'flexible' data models are explored in detail in the :ref:`'leonardo' example <leonardo>`.

 .. _ht-add-object-class: